INTERWEAVING TIME AND SPACE

 The approximate 3,000 years of human experience contained in the Book of Mormon can be interwoven into the topography of southern Mesoamerica through the use of six overlapping stages of cultural development.
 These stages begin with the Jaredite Period and include the Nephite Expansion in the Land Southward, the Nephite Wars, the Nephite expansion into the Greater Land Northward, the Intermediate Phase, and the Final War.

 The simple Jaredite spatial model developed in chapter 7 rapidly expands through the Nephite development phase extending roughly from 590 to 87 B.C.
 The period of Nephite Lamanite wa rs extending from 87 to 60 B.C. was a phase ofNephite consolidation as detailed in the book of Alma.
 This phase provides the most detailed information available in the text on settlement planning, fortifications, and place associations.
 Nephite expansion through the west sea corridor and into the ancientJaredite home land extended between ca. 125-28 B.C. based on the fragmentary information provided in the text.
 The general model expands at a much slower rate in the following 385 years contained in the Intermediate Phase of Nephite history (60 B.C. to A.D.325).
 The final war of the Nephites extended through the period A.D.
-325 to 385 and was ended with the destruction of the Nephite civlization in the lands of the earlier Jaredite people.
+325 to 385 and was ended with the destruction of the Nephite civilization in the lands of the earlier Jaredite people.
 This correlation between the two civilizations provides an im portant link between the Jaredite portions of the model and the Nephite settlements in the land southward.

 THE ]AREDITE PERIOD (CA. 3000-?
 B.C.)